CyVerse-Ansible/ansible-rabbitmq-vhost/README.md

 Requirements
 ------------

-It is assumed that a RabbitMQ server is already installed with the management plugin.
+The managed nodes must have RabbitMQ server installed with the management plugin.
 The RabbitMQ server should be at least version 3.2.

 Role Variables
 --------------